-Used Hyundai Sonata Model Guide And How To Buy At The Best Price
+Older Pre-2015 Hyundai Sonata Guide And How To Buy At The Best Price

 Originally introduced in 1989, it actually took ten additional years for the Sonata to really get its act together.
-Now, it looks like the wait was worth it.
+But by the 2000's, the wait was worth it.

-There were three initial trims: GL, GLS and LX.
-Since then, today's GLS is now the equivalent to the original GL (change made in 2007), while the LX model was replaced by the Limited (also in 2007).
+In the Sonata's fifth-generation, produced from 2006 through 2010, there were three initial trims: GL, GLS and LX.
+In 20007, the GLS became the equivalent to the original GL, while the LX model was replaced by the Limited.
 And in 2008, the more sport-oriented Sonata SE was introduced.

 The standard features you'll find on the already well-equipped base Sonata GLS models include full power accessories, air conditioning, keyless entry, cruise control, heated sideview mirrors, a leather-wrapped shift knob and steering wheel (on the V6 only), and a 6-speaker audio system with a CD/MP3 player, satellite radio and an auxiliary audio jack.
 Again, just an awful lot of quality features for the dollar.